Naterra/cheatsheets/algo/LinkedList.md

 # Linked List

-> The linked List is an ordered collection of data.
-> The collection contains a number of different nodes, where each Node contain some amount of data along with a reference to the next node.
+> **Linked List** - is an ordered collection of data.
+The collection contains a number of different nodes, where each Node contain some amount of data along with a reference to the next node.
 >
+> **Linked list** - is a linear collection of data elements whose order is not given by their physical placement in memory.
+>
-> - Linear Data Structure
+> Linear Data Structure

 ### Tyes of Linked List
 - **Singly** linked list